shuntucodes/fever-docker-project-hw3/README.md

     avg / total      0.366     0.375     0.319      4920

-Evaluation for testing file small file which has overlaps with train in bi-grams In assessemt
+Evaluation for testing file small file which has NO overlaps with train in bi-grams In assessemt
 Reading from dataset: 100%|██████████| 5079/5079 [03:36<00:00, 23.48examples/s]
 model loaded